isi-mube/Cytology-Codex/README.md

   <small><em>George Papanicolaou was a Greek-American cytologist born on May 13, 1883, renowned for developing the Pap smear test, which is extensively used worldwide for the detection and prevention of cervical cancer and other cytological diseases.</em></small>
 </p>
 <br>
-  <li><strong>Cytopathology</strong>, is a specialized field, nested in pathology, that looks at diseases on the cellular level.
+    <li><strong>Cytopathology:</strong> A specialized field, nested in pathology, that looks at diseases on the cellular level.
 Professionals of cytopathology include Cytotechnologists & Cytopathologists, focusing on screening, interpretation, and diagnosis of diverse cell samples.</li>
   <br>
 <p align="center">
   <img src="https://imgtr.ee/images/2023/07/16/bf64282f087b813d37fcf9799edd6144.png" width="26%">
   <br>
     <small><em>A beautiful group of endocervical cells viewed from the side in a "picket-fence" palisade pattern, with basal nuclei and columnar cytoplasm.
 Gynecological sample; PAP stained; 40X augmentation.</em></small>
   </p>
-    <li><strong>Digital Pathology</strong>: Digital pathology involves digitizing pathology slides, which allows the use of image-based information for diagnosis, research, and teaching.
+    <li><strong>Digital Pathology:</strong> This involves digitizing pathology slides, allowing the use of image-based information for diagnosis, research, and teaching.
 Despite its growth, this field faces significant challenges, particularly regarding the large sizes of image data and the computational and storage resources required.</li>
 </ul>
   <br>
 <p align="center">